 Hang at the world-famous Copacabana Beach or Ipanema to soak in the culture, or make the trek to the top of a nearby mountain to visit the 100-foot tall Christ the Redeemer statue and get a crazy panoramic view of the area.
 If you’re feeling frisky, there’s no shortage of nightlife in Rio, but remember to keep your wits about you as petty crime is common.

-Highlights from the Oi Rio Pro 2017 Final:
+Highlights from the Oi Rio Pro 2018 Finals Day:

 Rio De Janeiro is an incredible multi cultural city.
 Head to the world famous Copacabana and Ipanema beaches.
 Explore the city’s street art and colonial treasures during the day, take the gondola up to Sugarloaf mountain for the sunset and unwind with a capriosca and party the night away.